LOVE ASTEROIDS

 soul bond through time

 Psyche in Capricorn bonds through time.
-Your soul-level intimacy is built slowly, tested against obligation, and becomes unbreakable through survival of ordinary decades.
-You rarely fall deep fast.
-The shadow is delay: you can wait so long to let someone into soul territory that they move on before the bond finishes forming.
-The work is to recognize when the trust is earned.
+Soul-level intimacy is often built slowly and tested against obligation, endurance, and ordinary decades.
+The shadow is delay: waiting so long to let someone into soul territory that they move on before the bond finishes forming.
+The work is to recognize when trust is earned.

 Read the full guide →